Industry:

 The original design suffers from several classic usability issues:

-Fragmented Experience: The user has to navigate between multiple, separate screens ("Digital key," "Permissions," "Settings") to understand and manage a single concept: their access.
+Fragmented experience: The user has to navigate between multiple, separate screens ("Digital key," "Permissions," "Settings") to understand and manage a single concept: their access.

-High Cognitive Load: The sheer number of toggles, lists, and separate screens creates a confusing and overwhelming experience.
+High cognitive load: The sheer number of toggles, lists, and separate screens creates a confusing and overwhelming experience.
 It's not immediately clear what the most important information or action is.

 New